chamsrut/Postgres-data-modeling-Udacity/README.md

 ## Quick start

-1) Install Anaconda and create a new virtual environment with python3.8 with the following these instructions:
+1) Install Anaconda (if you don't have it already) and create a new virtual environment with python3.8 with the following these instructions:
     - https://docs.anaconda.com/anaconda/install/linux/
     - https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/   (until point 4))

 2) Run the shell script "run_scripts.sh" to install the requirements and create the schema, tables, populate the tables with data.
-Open the terminal window (Linux) and run the following command: ./scripts/shell/run_scripts.sh
+Open the terminal window (Linux) and run the following command: ```./scripts/shell/run_scripts.sh```

-3) Go to notebooks directory and run the tests.ipynb jupyter notebook.
+3) Go to notebooks directory and run the `tests.ipynb` jupyter notebook.
 Run the cells to test the correctness queries